sailing-yacht-research-foundation/developer-documentation/docs/syrf-devdocs/docs/guides/philosophy.md

 We want to make the data and capabilities of the most well-funded and advanced campaigns available to everyone.
 This is only possible by "defaulting to open".
 An open ecosystem benefits sponsors, competitors, startups, organizations, and fans, and ensures a bright future for sailing sports.
+The closed and segmented ecosystem of sailing data generators and stakeholders is holding the sport back.